Verthie/Verthie/README.md

 **`Software Developer/Game Developer/Sometimes Digital Painter`**

 I'm a .NET Developer with a passion for video games and art.
-Always looking for ways in which I can apply and improve my skills, no matter the medium.
+Always looking for ways in which I can apply and improve my skills.

 🌱 Working on a video game in Godot as a part of my Engineer's Thesis<br/>
 📖 Learning C#<br/>